 The next Beat to the Balance was in Astrid Noack’s Atelier in Copenhagen in Autumn 2015 in collaboration with Danish Sauna Society.
-You can read more about the BTTB project in Copenhagen on this website.
 In autumn 2016, Beat to the Balance happened in Pixelache Festival 2016 – ‘Interfaces for Empathy’.
 In April 2017, Beat to the Balance happened in context of Climate Whirl event Forest / Climate / Time.

 In summer 2017, Beat to the Balance was in Edge Effects -event in Glasgow and in Kuusamo Folk Healers’ Gathering.
-In the context of Edge Effects, also Holding Space with Trees – workshop was organised.
 Nordic Matters festival invited Beat to the Balance to London, Southbank Centre in December 2017.
 In March 2018, Mari joined Contemporary Wild (Asnate Bockis and Willem van Doorn) to organise a Birch Bar and Backyard Sauna in Printroom, Rotterdam during Museumnacht.
 Beat to the Balance happened in Art Ii Biennale in summer 2018.

 * Whisking is a special sauna action, treatment or ritual, which reminds us patting, clapping, maybe beating, whisking, brushing of person’s body with a whisk (vihta/vasta) made of different tree species’ twigs.
 It’s a special form of sauna massage, which requires the presence of hot steam and whisks.
 During whisking various movements are being performed – from waving and gentle touching to drumming, stroking, splashing and even striking.